Skip to main

 Incline Village Snow Play Area

 The Lake Tahoe snow play area in Incline Village offers sledding for the whole family.
-To find this snow park, head over the Mount Rose Highway from Reno toward Lake Tahoe.
+To get to the Incline Village Snow Play area, head over the Mount Rose Highway from Reno toward Lake Tahoe.
 At the roundabout intersection with Nevada Highway 28, head east toward Incline Village.
 Turn left at the intersection of Highway 28 and Northwood Blvd.
 Follow Northwood Blvd to Fairway Blvd and head toward the Incline Village Championship Golf Course.
 You will find the snow play area on Fairway Blvd next to the Chateau Clubhouse.

 Make sure to bring your tubes, snow discs and sleds as this Tahoe snow park is fun for the whole family!